-We evaluated the valuer's qualifications, expertise and objectivity.

-With the assistance of our internal valuation experts, we performed the following:

-- we read the valuation reports for all properties, held discussions with the valuer to assess the appropriateness of the valuation approach and the market transactions used (including adjustments to comparable market transactions) for determining the fair value for the purpose of the Group's financial statements. - we compared the market transactions used by the valuer to our knowledge of the property market and published external data, such as transaction records by property agencies and the Land Registry.
+- We evaluated management's valuation process of the investment properties and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors. - We evaluated the valuer's qualifications, expertise and objectivity. - With the assistance of our internal valuation experts, we performed the following: - We read the valuation reports for all properties, held discussions with the valuer to assess the appropriateness of the valuation approach and the market transactions used (including adjustments to comparable market transactions) for determining the fair value for the purpose of the Group's financial statements. - We compared the market transactions used by the valuer to our knowledge of the property market and published external data, such as transaction records by property agencies and the Land Registry. - We assessed the adequacy of the disclosures relating to the fair value measurement of investment properties in the context of the applicable financial reporting standards.